mikenizo808/How-To-Crypto-Mine-for-Monero-XMR-on-Ubuntu-20.04-with-XMRig/README.md

     48edfHu7V9Z84YzzMa6fUueoELZ9ZRXq9VetWzYGzKt52XU5xvqgzYnDK9URnRoJMk1j8nLwEVsaSWJ4fhdUyZijBGUicoD

 ## Summary
-In this guide, we got you up and running `XMRig` open source mining software on `Ubuntu 20.04`.
+In this guide, we got you up and running with `XMRig` open source mining software on `Ubuntu 20.04`.
 Credit and props to Network Chuck for the motivation and literally the commands!

 Also worth mentioning again is that setting up `XMRig` on `Raspberry Pi` uses exactly all of the same commands as `Ubuntu` (so add some `Pi` nodes!).